telerik/winforms-docs/rangeselector/properties-and-events.md

             '
 ````

 {{endregion}}

->note To take all advantages of __RadRangeSelector__ - like scales, track bar and controlling the associated control without any additional implementation, the element of associated
-              control should implement the __IRangeSelectorElement__ interface.
+>note To take all advantages of __RadRangeSelector__ - like scales, track bar and controlling the associated control without any additional implementation, the element of associated control should implement the __IRangeSelectorElement__ interface.
 By design if the associated control implements the __IRangeSelectorControl__ the returned element should implement the __IRangeSelectorElement__ interface as well.
 For all controls that not implement the __IRangeSelectorControl__ interface the associated elements will be their RootElement.
 >

 If you want to associate only element whitout control you can use the following approach:
-          #_[C#] _

 {{source=..\SamplesCS\RangeSelector\RangeSelectorPropertiesAndEvents.cs region=set associatedElement}}
 {{source=..\SamplesVB\RangeSelector\RangeSelectorPropertiesAndEvents.vb region=set associatedElement}}